Ajn0r/pet-palace-api/README.md

 ## Credits

+- Code Institute's Django REST Framework walkthrough project which I have followed for setting up this project, deployment and also for the first apps: profiles, posts, comments, likes and followers.
+The walkthrough has inspired the base of the rest of the apps and their functionality as well.

-Xavier Ordoquy's [solution on medium.com](https://medium.com/django-rest-framework/limit-related-data-choices-with-django-rest-framework-c54e96f5815e) on how to limit the related data choises with Django REST framework.
+- Xavier Ordoquy's [solution on medium.com](https://medium.com/django-rest-framework/limit-related-data-choices-with-django-rest-framework-c54e96f5815e) on how to limit the related data choises with Django REST framework.